mroth/phoenix-showdown/README.md

 [open a GitHub issue with the subject of your comments][gh-issues] (or participate in one on the same topic if it already exists).

+_(I'm also currently working on a
+[similar showdown for Twitter Streaming API libraries][twitter-showdown], and it could use your help!)_

 ## One last thing
 If you enjoyed these benchmarks / programs or found them useful, please consider [following me on GitHub][mroth-gh] or [Twitter][mroth-tw] to see when I post new